nttibbetts/mathworks_presentation/presentation.md

 <!--/-->
 # Problem Background
 ## Typical Usage
-- design approval workflow
+- Design approval workflow
   - determine stages and what information is needed
   - layout the flow of the stages
-- developers request use of software components (e.g. OSS, licensed)
+- Developers request use of software components (e.g. OSS, licensed)
   - provide information as defined in workflow
-- components approved/disapproved based on outcome of workflow
+- Components approved/disapproved based on outcome of workflow

 <!--//-->
 # Problem Background
 ## Request Workflow UI
-- each stage of workflow could require information from requester
+- Each stage of workflow could require information from requester
-- the generated form fields would often be dynamically shown/hidden
+- The generated form fields would often be dynamically shown/hidden
-- fields to be shown based on current form data determined by back end
+- Fields to be shown based on current form data determined by back end

 <!--//-->
 # Problem Background